jberghoef/wagtail-tag-manager/README.md

 Various types of tags, constants and variables are enabled out of the box.
 Check out the console in your browser to see them in action.

-## Todo

-- [x] Optimize the middleware and endpoint for performance.
-- [ ] Add selenium tests for proper lazy tag testing.
-- [ ] Ensure the cookie bar and manage view are accessible.
-- [ ] Write user and developer documentation.

 ## Concept